“Helenbrook’s gleaming vocal pyrotechnics certainly conjured uncanny supernatural power.”

 Artist Biography

-Soprano Emily Helenbrook’s voice has been described as “crystalline” and “hauntingly beautiful” by Buffalo ArtVoice.
-Thrilled to be returning for her second season, Emily will perform the title role in Opera Neo’s production of Handel’s Rodelinda this May.
-Emily previously performed the role of Ismene in Mozart’s Mitridate, re di Ponto with Opera Neo in the summer of 2023.
-Emily also recently completed her second season as a Vocal Fellow at the Tanglewood Music Center under the mentorship of Dawn Upshaw where she performed Shakespeare Sonnets by Ricardo Zohn-Muldoon in Ozawa Hall during Tanglewood’s Festival of Contemporary Music.
+Emily completed two seasons as a Vocal Fellow at the Tanglewood Music Center under the mentorship of Dawn Upshaw where she performed Shakespeare Sonnets by Ricardo Zohn-Muldoon in Ozawa Hall during Tanglewood’s Festival of Contemporary Music.
 She was also a featured soloist in Bach’s Cantata No. 180 conducted by John Harbison.
 Previously with Tanglewood, Emily performed as the Sun and the Vole in the U.S. Premiere of Richard Ayres’ The Cricket Recovers with Maestro Thomas Adès.

 In 2021, Ms. Helenbrook appeared as a second year Apprentice Artist at Palm Beach Opera where she sang Erste Knabe in Die Zauberflöte.
 That same season, she covered Papagena and Erste Dame in Die Zauberflöte as well as Giulietta in Bellini’s I Capuleti e i Montecchi.
 In PBO’s previous season, Emily appeared as the Dew Fairy in Hansel and Gretel.
-Ms. Helenbrook has also performed the roles of L’Eternitá in La Calisto (Rice Opera Theatre), Adele in Die Fledermaus (Opera in the Ozarks), Suor Genovieffa in Suor Angelica (Eastman), Barbarina in Le nozze di Figaro (Eastman), and has covered La Bergère and La Chouette in L’enfant et les sortilèges (Aspen Opera Center).
+Ms. Helenbrook has also performed the roles of Ismene in Mitridate, re di Ponto (Opera Neo), L’Eternitá in La Calisto (Rice Opera Theatre), Adele in Die Fledermaus (Opera in the Ozarks), Suor Genovieffa in Suor Angelica (Eastman), Barbarina in Le nozze di Figaro (Eastman), and has covered La Bergère and La Chouette in L’enfant et les sortilèges (Aspen Opera Center).

 As an experienced concert soloist, Emily has appeared several times with the Buffalo Philharmonic under the direction of JoAnn Falletta and most recently returned as a soloist in the fall of 2022.
 Ms. Helenbrook also premiered the song cycle Tippet Rise Songs by Anton Garcia Abril for the inaugural season of the TippetRise Art Center in Montana with pianist Christopher O’Riley.